Fist and rose: Creation and adoption

 The emblem was created in France within the Socialist Party (PS), at the time of its transformation from the prior SFIO at the Alfortville Congress (May 1969) and of its enlargement to the rest of the "non-communist left" at the Épinay Congress (June 1971).
 The emblem of the SFIO was the Three Arrows, a 1930s anti-fascist symbol, which was falling in disuse as the party wished to modernize.
 The Ceres, a left-leaning faction, had taken control of the PS Paris Federation and actively sought to change the party.
 The initiative for the emblem is frequently, although disputedly, credited to Didier Motchane, a co-founder of the Ceres, who claimed to have "invented" it in his 2010 memoirs, but a role was also played by Georges Sarre, the first secretary of the Paris Federation, and Paul Calandra, its secretary for propaganda.

 In late 1969, Calandra asked Yann Berriet, the founder of a communication agency, to come up with ideas expected to signal change and attract new members, especially women, with the request that they not look "too bolshevik".
 Calandra and Berriet met with Marc Bonnet, a graphic designer and a former employee of Berriet's agency, who submitted three draft designs; the federation leadership chose the fist and rose (le poing et la rose), of which Bonnet then drew a final form.
-(According to Évelyn Soum, the other two submissions were a carnation and a bloom of flowers.)
-The rose symbol drew on long-standing associations with socialism.
+According to Évelyn Soum, the other two submissions were a carnation and a bloom of flowers.